Locations:

 Aromatase Inhibitors

 An aromatase inhibitor (AI) is a type of hormone therapy for cancer.
-Healthcare providers use aromatase inhibitors to treat a common breast cancer type.
-This therapy reduces your risk that breast cancer will come back after surgery.
-If you’re at an increased risk of a specific breast cancer, taking an aromatase inhibitor may reduce that risk.
+Healthcare providers use aromatase inhibitors to treat ER-positive breast cancer.
+This therapy reduces the risk that breast cancer will come back after surgery.
+If you’re at an increased risk of this form of breast cancer, taking an aromatase inhibitor may reduce that risk.

 Overview